 - Humidifier: Because these are made of wood, humidity could damage the tonewoods.
 So if you live in a dry area, you need to consider buying an instrument humidifier.

-Here are some more suggestions:
+Here are some more suggestions to maintain your violin:

 - Avoid humidity and extreme temperatures.